Design Ideas for Small Kitchen- How to Enhance Space and Storage?

 Drawers can be crucial in maximizing storage space in a small kitchen, providing ample room for efficient organization.
 You can customize these drawers as per your requirements.
 After installing these, you can easily access utensils without repeatedly opening the cupboards.
 You can install deep drawers for storing pans and pots, and then there are clever put-pull drawers that reveal two drawers in one.
 There are drawers with charging spots for storing electronics and other technical equipment.
 Moreover, in bespoke drawers, you can have knife blocks, typically covering all your needs to keep all utensils.
 Our drawers are made from solid wood, handcrafted with dovetail joints.

 ● Intelligent Internal Storage

-With the bespoke internal design, you can keep enhance storage for your kitchen and keep it clutter-free.
+With the bespoke internal design, you can keep enhanced storage for your kitchen and keep it clutter-free.
 If you have enough space, you can do multiple tasks without messing things up or getting intercepted by the items placed around you.
-Intelligent pull-out cornet units installed near the cooking and prep area can give you some valuable space.
+Intelligent pull-out cornet units installed near the cooking and prep area can give you valuable space.
 Installing integrating modular bins can also make your kitchen look streamlined and organized.

 ● Compact Appliances

 When designing your smaller kitchen, consider the size of the appliances you install.
 You don’t necessarily have to install significant devices, as several compact machines are available that are just as effective as the big ones.
 According to the design director Tom Howley, installing build-under-draw fridges and dishwashers is a good idea.
 Moreover, having ovens with doors that can slip under the oven can save space too.
 Wine connoisseurs built under wine temperature regulators can also look sleek and save a lot of space.